How Often Should I Clean my Email List?

 How often to verify a B2C list?

-How often to verify a B2B list?
+How often should you verify a B2B list for bad emails?

-As you can see from the table above, if you are using just a single opt-in to collect your B2B emails, and you send out your campaign weekly, then the risk of collecting mistyped emails + expiration of other emails on your list is so high, that you might need to verify your list even every 2 weeks!
+As you can see from the table above, if you are using just a single opt-in to collect your B2B emails, and you send out your campaign weekly, then the risk of collecting mistyped emails + expiration of other emails on your list is so high, that you might need to verify your list even every two weeks!

-On the other hand, if you send out emails every month to your B2C list, collected with double opt-in, you can check email validity every 3 months, and your sender reputation should be safe from high bounce rate.
+On the other hand, if you send out emails every month to your B2C list, collected with double opt-in, you can check email validity every 3 months, and your sender reputation should be safe from a high bounce rate.

 How should I clean my email list?

-Best way to remove invalid emails from your list (so the ones that will generate a hard bounce) is to use an email checker like Bouncer.
+The best way to remove invalid emails from your list (so the ones that will generate a hard bounce) is to use an email checker like Bouncer.

 Email verification tools are designed to spot bad emails without sending any message to the addresses.
 By using such you are not risking your sender reputation and therefore your email deliverability.
+Bulk email verification can lower your email bounces and improve the overall effectiveness of your email marketing efforts.

-You might do some list cleaning activities yourself, like removing spammy looking addresses or the ones that have an incorrect format, but DIY list cleaning is usually very time consuming, and not as effective as using email verification.
+You might do some list cleaning activities yourself, like removing spammy-looking addresses or the ones that have an incorrect format, but DIY list cleaning is usually very time-consuming, and not as effective as using email verification.

 When should I verify my list?